The Most Popular Spices in the World

 How Popular Is It?

 Black pepper, often considered the undisputed "king of spices," appears to have been dethroned by the sheer scale and economic weight of chiles, garlic, ginger, and turmeric.
 Still, its global presence is formidable.
 About 855,000 metric tons of peppercorns are produced annually, with Vietnam controlling ~40% of supply.
 Nearly every cuisine uses pepper, making it one of the most universally demanded seasonings after salt.
-From households to restaurants, black pepper is indispensable and continues to drive enormous international trade value—the pepper market exceeds $4.7 billion, taking a nice chunk of the global spice market.
+From households to restaurants, black pepper is indispensable and continues to drive enormous international trade value—the pepper market exceeds $4.7 billion, taking a decent chunk of the entire global spice market.

 Why Is It So Popular?